Endocrine Disrupting Compounds: And why everything needs a warning label

 Both naturally occurring and synthetically derived pharmaceutical EMCs are widely used to help optimize hormones on a systemic level within our bodies.
 Drugs like Metformin regulate the way our body resists the effects of insulin and herbs like Maca help to bring balance between estrogen and testosterone levels.

-Detrimental Effects of Endocrine Modifiers: Naïve Exposure
+Detrimental Effects of Endocrine Modifiers: Naïve Exposure and Secondary effects.

-In our environment:
+In our environment: Naive exposure

 The primary reason non-stick cookware was developed was to save us from scrubbing our pots and pans all night.
 However, to avoid hindering sales, they did not inform us that there were harmful byproducts that could potentially leech into our food.
 (And yes, they’ve known about this from the beginning.)
 The consumer was not provided all of the information upfront and therefore was not able to make an educated buying choice.
 This is an example of naïve exposure to EMCs.
 We are subject to naïve exposure in every facet of modern life.
 Everything from the fumes or "off-gas" from carpets, automobile interiors, coatings like paint and Scotchgard, plastic water bottles, and even the paper wrapping around your Big Mac are sources of naïve EMC exposure.

-In our personal care routines:
+In our personal care routines: Secondary effects

-The extreme scrutiny of the cosmetics industry by consumer safety groups and regulatory agencies has motivated brands to develop safer swap ingredients and discontinue the use of problematic ones so EMC exposure from your favorite shampoo is unlikely.
+The extreme scrutiny of the cosmetics industry by consumer safety groups and regulatory agencies has motivated brands to develop safer swap ingredients and discontinue the use of problematic ones so unhealthy levels of naive EMC exposure from your favorite shampoo is unlikely.
 However, our “more is better” mentality can lead to overuse of personal care products that contain ingredients that may have endocrine modifying qualities as secondary effects.
 The teenage boy, for example, who is dousing himself in tea tree oil three times per day to help control his breakouts has an increased risk of developing gynecomastia and other hormonal imbalances due to the secondary estrogenic effects of the compounds within the oil.
 The overuse of paraben laden products can lead to some of the same effects as well.

-The Solution: Everything Needs a Caution Label
+Everything Needs a Warning Label

 Yes, even my eyes rolled when I typed that sentence, but really, if you think about it, caution labels provide more information to the consumer who can then make more educated decisions.